HCloward/boa-process-docs/pages/BOADocProcess/BOADocProcess_InstallManualProcess.md

 ### Make Updates in Flare

-To make updates in Flare follow the instructions in the 'Commit updates locally and push them to the BackOfficeAssoc GitHub Repo dsp-docs' section of the [DSP Documentation Workflow][BOADocProcess_DSPDocWorkflow].
+To make updates in Flare follow the instructions in the 'Commit updates locally and push them to the BackOfficeAssoc GitHub Repo dsp-docs' section of the [Workflow - In Process][BOADocProcess_Workflow_InProcess].

 {% include note.html content="Do NOT merge changes into the **master** branch without having another writer review the Pull Request." %}